publishing-api: Contract testing with Pact

 pact:verify rake task to

-verify the current branch against both master and that released version pact.
+verify the current branch against the master branch.

 Running the pacts in development